basedollar/docs/docs/user-docs/general.md

 # General

-### What is Mustang Finance?
+### What is BaseDollar?
-Mustang Finance is a decentralized borrowing protocol that lets users deposit WETH, tBTC, SAGA, stATOM, KING, yETH, and yUSD as collateral, and mint the stablecoin MUST at an interest rate depositors choose.
-Mustang Finance is a Liquity V2 fork built specifically for the Saga EVM.
+BaseDollar is a decentralized borrowing protocol that lets users deposit ETH, rETH, wstETH, cbBTC, superOETHb, AERO, and Aerodrome LP tokens as collateral, and mint the stablecoin BaseD at an interest rate depositors choose.
+BaseDollar is a Liquity V2 fork built specifically for Base with innovative LP token collateral and AERO farming revenue.

-### The main use-cases for Mustang Finance are:
+### The main use-cases for BaseDollar are:

-- Borrow MUST
+- Borrow BaseD
 - 1-click multiply exposure to collateral assets
-- Earn yield by depositing MUST in the stability pool or farming elsewhere
+- Earn yield by depositing BaseD in the stability pools or FsBaseD pool
+- Leverage Aerodrome LP positions while earning AERO rewards

-To understand Mustang Finance it's helpful to understand [Liquity](https://www.liquity.org)
+To understand BaseDollar it's helpful to understand [Liquity](https://www.liquity.org)

 :::tip